asida18/common-3-word-sequences/README.md

 Run mocha tests with `npm test`

 ## What you would do next, given more time (if anything)?
 If given more time, I would definitely replace the node fs module implementation for filesystem reading with Streams.
 Streams is more performant and both memory and time efficient.
 I would also convert the logic for asynchronous file reading into its own class, since I could see that being reused in other areas.
+I would also improve the tests, as right now they are very basic and can go more in depth.